 INFJs are also intensely private; it takes a lot for an INFJ mother to share her thoughts and feelings with others.
 INFJs don’t want their children to be exposed or vulnerable, so they’re often weary of telling them about the realities of the world- even if it’s necessary for them to grow up healthy.

 You need to let go.
 In more than one way.
 And that happens by tapping into our intellect and compassion.

 Second, you need to learn to be vulnerable with your children.
 Show them your emotions.
 When you are sad, explain why you’re sad.
 When you are angry, explain why and how to manage anger.
-INFJ moms need to realize that their children can handle it- they might even benefit from seeing your true self!
+An INFJ mother needs to realize that her children can handle it- they might even benefit from seeing your true self!

 This comes from trusting our children to understand and to do the right thing, and trusting ourselves to do what’s best for them.